 2. Roberto Firmino

-The striker is the perfect embodiment of Klopp’s football and combines his eye for goal with outrageous skill and a remarkable work-rate.
+The striker became the perfect embodiment of Klopp’s football and has managed to combine his eye for goal with outrageous skill and a remarkable work rate.

 1. Luis Suarez